Tyrone Mings: International career

 As well as being eligible for England, Mings was also eligible for Barbados through his paternal grandparents.
 His father Adie turned down a call-up from Barbados during his own playing career.
-Mings received his first England call-up in August 2019 when he was announced as part of the squad for the UEFA Euro 2020 qualifiers against Bulgaria and Kosovo.
+26-year-old Mings received his first England call-up in August 2019 when he was announced as part of the squad for the UEFA Euro 2020 qualifiers against Bulgaria and Kosovo.
 Mings earned his first senior England cap, in a 0–6 win away to Bulgaria, in October 2019, playing the entire match.
 The match was overshadowed by racist chants from Bulgarian fans, which was reported by Mings to captain Harry Kane who then reported it to the referee.
 This activated standard UEFA protocol, which largely put a stop to the chanting.

 In June 2021, Mings was selected for the England squad for the UEFA Euro 2020 tournament.
 He started the opening group match of the tournament, helping England keep a clean sheet in a 1–0 win against Croatia on 13 June at Wembley.
 He also started the following match against Scotland on 18 June, again helping England keep a clean sheet in a 0–0 draw.
 He came on as a second-half substitute in the final group match in a 1–0 win against the Czech Republic on 22 June, as England finished top of Group D, qualifying for the knockout stages as a result.

 Following England's defeat on penalties in the final to Italy, three England players Marcus Rashford, Jadon Sancho, and Bukayo Saka suffered online racist abuse after they had missed in the shootout.
 Home Secretary Priti Patel tweeted that she was "disgusted" by it.
 Mings then replied to her on Twitter accusing her of encouraging the racist behaviour of supporters after she had previously denounced the players' anti-racism message of taking the knee before kick-off as "gesture politics", and that supporters had a right to boo it.
 Mings' full tweet read: "You don't get to stoke the fire at the beginning of the tournament by labelling our anti-racism message as 'Gesture Politics' & then pretend to be disgusted when the very thing we're campaigning against, happens."

-On 15 November 2021, Mings scored his first international goal, in a 10–0 away 2022 FIFA World Cup qualification victory over San Marino.
+On 15 November 2021, Mings scored his first international goal, in a 10–0 away victory over San Marino in 2022 FIFA World Cup qualification.